brightmart/text_classification/README.md

 6.Neural Machine Translation by Jointly Learning to Align and Translate

-7. Attention Is All You Need
+7.Attention Is All You Need

+8.Tracking the state of world with recurrent entity networks

 -------------------------------------------------------------------------